-Exhibitors should complete Activities 7-12.
-Exhibitors will design, build and program a robot that uses at least one sensor to autonomously follow a path, respond to, and or avoid obstacles.
+Exhibitors should complete Activities 7-12 in the Robotics 1 with EV3 project book.
+Exhibitors will design, build and program a robot that uses at least one sensor to autonomously follow a path, respond to and/or avoid obstacles.
 Exhibitors in this class must use at least one sensor in their robot design.
-They will bring their Robotics Notebook to share what they learned about the engineering design process and programming.
+They will bring their project book, their program code (on laptop or on paper), and a short journal sharing what they learned about the engineering design process and programming throughout their work in the project and specifically while preparing the exhibit.